 Like Tom Redruth, Richard Joyce, and John Hunter are servants of Squire Trelawney, who accompany him on the voyage to Treasure Island.

-In the novel, Stevenson has used some more minor characters who plays a less significant role.
+In the novel, R.L.
+Stevenson has used some more minor characters who plays a less significant role.
 Some honest seamen like Mr Arrow, Abraham Gray, Tom, Alan travel along with the pirates’ Job Anderson, Tom Morgan, George Merry, O’Brien, Dick, and nine more unnamed pirates.